 Best Ways to Resolve M2M Relationships

 There are many ways to resolves M2M relationships, but here are common approaches based on the number of M2M relationships that exist as well as the number of tables involved.
-If there are 2 tables, 1 relationship, you’re best options would be to:
+If there are two tables, one relationship, you’re best options would be to:

-If there are more than 2 tables, and more than 1 relationship, you’re best options would be to:
+If there are more than two tables, and more than one relationship, you’re best options would be to: